UKCloud/documentation/articles/openshift/oshift-how-restrict-access-to-openshift-routes-by-ip-address.md

     oc annotate route <route_name> haproxy.router.openshift.io/ip_whitelist="192.168.1.10"

-To allow several IP addresses through to the route, separate each IP with a space:
+To allow several IP addresses through to the route, separate each IP with a space (do not use commas to separate IPs):

     oc annotate route <route_name> haproxy.router.openshift.io/ip_whitelist="192.168.1.10 192.168.1.11 192.168.1.12"